-To your health | NevadaAppeal.com
+to your health | NevadaAppeal.com

 Small Steps.
 Big Rewards.
 National Diabetes Prevention Program — 3-4 p.m., Carson Tahoe Health & Wellness Institute, 1470 Medical Parkway, Suite 250.
 In conjunction with the CDC and the National Diabetes Prevention Program another session of "Small Steps.
 Big Rewards." began April 5.
 A year-long program, consisting of 16 weekly sessions plus six monthly sessions, that has proven to be effective in eliminating the risk of diabetes.
 Enrollment fee is $40, each session $10 and payment plans are available.
 For information, contact 775-445-5169.

-Eat Like a Greek! — 4 p.m., Carson Tahoe Regional Medical Center, Valley View Room, 1600 Medical Parkway.
-Join Kim Mason, MS. RD., for an eight-week nutrition course about the benefits behind the Mediterranean diet.
-Research suggests that the benefits of following a Mediterranean-style eating pattern may be many: improved weight loss, better control of blood glucose (sugar) levels and reduced risk of depression, to name a few.
-Class meets Wednesdays beginning April 26.
-Registration is $20.
-For information, contact 775-445-5169 or register at https://events.r20.constantcontact.com/register/eventReg?oeidk=a07edmh0gjjae623ba0&oseq=&c=&ch=.

-Cancer Patient Caregiver Support Group — 5:30 p.m., Carson Tahoe Cancer Center, 1535 Medical Parkway.
-A place to relax, express your feelings and connect with other caregivers.
-The group meets on the first Wednesday of the month.
-For information, contact 775-445-7500.

 On a Roll — 4:15 p.m., Well Being Massage and Functional Fitness, 195 E. Winnie Lane.
-Learn self-myofascial and trigger point release through the use of foam rollers.
+Learn the Basics Learn self-myofascial and trigger point release through the use of foam rollers.
 Say what?
 Before we translate, here's what to expect: We provide the mats, rollers and guidance.
 And we hope you will bring your curiosity and interest in having a healthy body.
-(Bring your own mat if you like.)Now for the science.
-Experience decreased risk of injury: Greater mobility and health of muscle tissue reduces the chance of creating improper movement that would result in injury).
-For more information, visit http://www.carsoncityfitness.com, or call 775-546-3414.
+(Bring your own mat if you like).
+For information, visit http://www.carsoncityfitness.com, or call 775-546-3414.

 Overeaters Anonymous — 5:30 p.m., Overeaters Anonymous Carson City, 1375 Centerville Lane, Gardnerville.
 For information, visit http://www.oanns.org.